medic/cht-docs/content/en/hosting/kubernetes-vs-docker.md

 ### K3d CHT Architecture

-CHT components have been decomposed into various containers that are orchestrated via docker-compose.
-However, docker-compose does not provide production grade orchestration.
-Kubernetes provides various advantages in managing docker containers such as:

-* Orchestration of multiple deployments.
-This ensures that services remain available and any nodes that fail are redeployed and queued.
+Kubernetes provides advantages in managing CHT Deployments:

+* Resilient network across either physical or VM nodes in the cluster.
+This allows strong distribution of the heavy CPU and RAM loads that CouchDB can incur under heave use.
+* Orchestration of multiple deployments ensuring to allow easy hosting of multi-tenants.
+For example you may opt to have a user acceptance testing (UAT), staging and production instances all in one cluster.
-* Service discovery: Being able to route public requests to deployments within the cluster
+* Service discovery which  enables to route public requests to deployments within the cluster
-* Integration with hypervisors such as VMWare.
-This is possible due to CRD support in Kubernetes that allows 3rd parties to create integration with k8s.
+* Integration with hypervisors such as VMWare and ESX.
+This is possible due to CRD support in Kubernetes that allows 3rd parties to create integrations
-* Helm support and integration that makes it easy to easily deploy applications on to the cluster.
+* Helm support and integration that makes it easy to easily deploy applications on to the cluster
+* Highly efficient snapshot backups when used with a storage area network [SAN](https://en.wikipedia.org/wiki/Storage_area_network) or Amazon's [Elastic Block Storage](https://aws.amazon.com/ebs/) (EBS).

 The main deployments (components) of a CHT deployment include CHT Sentinel, CHT API, CHT HAProxy Health-check, CHT HAProxy, Upgrade Service and CHT CouchDB Instances.